 We conducted our audit in accordance with Canadian generally accepted auditing standards.
-Our responsibilities under those standards are further described in the Auditor's Responsibilities for the audit of the consolidated financial statements section of our report.
-We are independent of Northwest Manitoba Community Futures Development Corporation Inc. in accordance with the ethical requirements that are relevant to our audit of the financial statements in Canada, and we have fulfilled our other ethical responsibilities in accordance with these requirements.
+Our responsibilities under those standards are further described in the Auditor's Responsibilities for the Audit of the Financial Statements section of our report.
+We are independent of the Northwest Manitoba Community Futures Development Corporation Inc. in accordance with the ethical requirements that are relevant to our audit of the financial statements in Canada, and we have fulfilled our other ethical responsibilities in accordance with these requirements.
 We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our opinion.

-Responsibilities of Management and Those Charged with Governance for the Financial Statements
+Management's Responsibility for the Financial Statements

-Management is responsible for the preparation and fair presentation of the financial statements in accordance with Canadian accounting standards for not-for-profit organizations, and for such internal control as management determines is necessary to enable the preparation of financial statements that are free from material misstatement, whether due to fraud or error.
+Management is responsible for the preparation and fair presentation of these financial statements in accordance with Canadian accounting standards for not-for-profit organizations, and for such internal control as management determines is necessary to enable the preparation of financial statements that are free from material misstatement, whether due to fraud or error.

-In preparing the financial statements, management is responsible for assessing the Northwest Manitoba Community Futures Development Corporation Inc.'s ability to continue as a going concern, disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless management either intends to liquidate the Northwest Manitoba Community Futures Development Corporation Inc. or to cease operations, or has no realistic alternative but to do so.
+In preparing the financial statements, management is responsible for assessing the Northwest Manitoba Community Futures Development Corporation Inc.'s ability to continue as a going concern, disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless management either intends to liquidate the Northwest Manitoba Community Futures Development Corporation Inc. or to cease operations, or has no realistic alternative to do so.